tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 The features that I want to add to the list of posts are:

-- An estimated time to read, which should be quite easy to write a small plugin for.
+1. <del>An estimated time to read, which should be quite easy to write a small plugin for.</del>
-- Tags
+2. Tags
-- Maybe an optional picture for extra flair
+3. Maybe an optional picture for extra flair
-- Expandable abstract/short summary - already implemented but it needs to look nicer.
+4. Expandable abstract/short summary - already implemented but it needs to look nicer.
-- A search feature
+5. A search feature

+It was quite easy as it turns out to write a small plugin to do read time.
+I didn't write the script but there was a custom Ruby gem that did it quite nicely.
+I found out quickly that github pages, which I use to host this site doesn't support [custom plugins](https://stackoverflow.com/questions/53215356/jekyll-how-to-use-custom-plugins-with-github-pages), although there appears to be a [work-around](https://learn.cloudcannon.com/jekyll/using-jekyll-plugins/) but I would prefer not to take a tangent.

+The solution I ended up using was a slight variation on what I found [here](https://int3ractive.com/blog/2018/jekyll-read-time-without-plugins/) from Trần Trọng Thanh.
+An elegant solution indeed.

 #### Post Layout